 Women with a lived experience of cancer are uniquely placed to help other women with a cancer diagnosis to live well.
 Our service is based on this simple but powerful idea.

-Women in Victoria who have experienced breast or a gynaecological cancer are welcome to access our services free of charge.
+If you have experienced breast or a gynaecological cancer, you are welcome to access our services free of charge.

 Following years of campaigning by women with breast cancer, a pilot project was funded by the Victorian Government in 2003 to create a breast cancer information and drop-in centre.
 Women’s Health Victoria, in partnership with consumer advocates and other women’s health services, was successful in securing the tender and BreaCan was born.